sergeimolinari/IDOS-PPP/README.md

 ### Communication and Collaboration

-- **WEF Communication**: Send an email to the World Economic Forum to gather necessary information or data.
+- **WEF Communication**: Check email to the World Economic Forum to gather necessary information or data and evaluate other steps.
-- **Data Sources Information**: Obtain detailed information from Markus regarding data sources and create a dedicated file for WEF data.
+- **Data Sources Information**: Obtain detailed information from Markus regarding data sources and adjust a dedicated file for WEF data.

 ## DATA INTEGRATION FOR FUTURE ANALYSIS AND REGRESSIONS